 MorphMan, by Stoik

 That’s about it for ‘special’ special effects disciplines.
-If you’re looking for software that will do all of the above, then look no further than Adobe After Effects
+If you’re looking for software that will do all of the above, then look no further than Adobe After Effects (for 2D work and finishing) and The Foundry Nuke X (for everything else).

 Special Effects Plug-ins, Apps and Filters